 Nearly each of us knows someone who has diabetes.
 Being diagnosed with diabetes for the first time can be a tricky affair and there is usually a battery of tests conducted to confirm it.
-Along with the routine fasting and post lunch blood sugar levels, your doctor might order a C- peptide blood test as well.
+Along with the routine fasting and post-lunch blood sugar levels, your doctor might order a C- peptide blood test as well.

 C-peptide is a protein consisting of 31 amino acids.
 It is produced by the same cells of your pancreas that secrete insulin and hence is found in equal amounts as that of insulin.
-Insulin is the hormone that helps in regulating blood sugar levels.
+Insulin is a hormone that helps in regulating blood sugar levels.
 Insulin permits the entry of glucose into the body cells where it is used for energy.
 C-peptide does not affect the blood sugar levels in the body.
 Most of the C-peptide is excreted by the kidney and it remains in the body 3-4 times longer than insulin.